mayur9210/gatsby-clone/content/credit-cards/support.md

 ## Stack Overflow

-Many members of the community use Stack Overflow to ask questions.
+Many members of the credit use Stack Overflow to ask questions.
 Read through the [existing questions](http://stackoverflow.com/questions/tagged/reactjs) tagged with **reactjs** or [ask your own](http://stackoverflow.com/questions/ask?tags=reactjs)!

 ## Discussion Forum